Cross-Channel Fruit and Vegetable Freight

 How do you keep fruit and vegetables fresh using LeShuttle Freight?

-Although we ask all drivers to switch off the power to their refrigerated containers when they board their shuttle for safety reasons, this does not impact the condition of the cargo.
+Although drivers must switch off the power to their refrigerated containers when they board their shuttle, this does not impact the condition of perishable cargo due to the very short, 35-minute crossing time.

 Do drivers need to arrive early if they are carrying fruit and vegetable freight?

-No. As long as the driver has the correct paperwork, the checking process is fast and efficient and should not result in any delays to our service.
+No. As long as the driver has the correct paperwork, the check-in process is fast and efficient and should not result in any delays to our service.

 What paperwork will our drivers need for fresh produce?

-If you are experienced in fruit and vegetable logistics you will be aware of what documentation is required.
+If you are experienced in fruit and vegetable logistics you will likely already possess the relevant documentation.
 This usually includes having a Certificate of Conformity if you are exporting from Great Britain to the EU, and the specific rules on marketing standards and plant health controls for your consignment should also be consulted.

 Is using LeShuttle Freight quicker than a ferry?

 Yes.
-The ferry crossing from Dover to Calais takes at least 90 minutes, whereas using the Channel Tunnel with LeShuttle Freight is only a 35-minute crossing.
+The ferry crossing from Dover to Calais takes at least 90 minutes, whereas using the Channel Tunnel with LeShuttle Freight takes only 35-minutes.

 The Centre Douane SIVEP in Calais is dedicated to Channel Tunnel traffic only, so SIVEP checks are also faster for LeShuttle Freight customers than fruit and vegetable hauliers crossing by ferry.